A Peano curve from mated geodesic trees in the directed landscape: One-sided volume accumulation: The proof of Proposition

 Recalling the notation of the previous subsection, let $p_i$ denote the point where $\Gamma$ intersects the line $\{t=(i+2^{-1})\epsilon_1 n\}$, and let $q_i$ denote the point where $\Gamma$ intersects the line $t=i\epsilon_1 n$.
 Further, let $p'$ be a point on the line $\{t=(i+2^{-1})\epsilon_1 n\}$ to the right of $p_i$ with $|p_i-p'|\le (\epsilon n)^{2/3}$.
 We shall show that if $p'$ is close to $p_i$, then, on the event $G^*_i\cap \cR_{i}$ it is very likely that the upward semi-infinite geodesic from $p'$ will coalesce with $\Gamma$ below the line $\{t=(i+1)\epsilon_1 n\}$.
 We now move towards a formal statement.

-Recall from the discussion after \eqref{eq:66} that for $p,q\in \Z^2$, the Busemann function $\cB^\dis(p,q)$ is defined by where $r$ is a point in $\Gamma^\dis_{p}\cap \Gamma^\dis_{q}$.
+Recall from Section \ref{s:lppnotation} that for $p,q\in \Z^2$, the Busemann function $\cB^\dis(p,q)$ is defined by where $r$ is a point in $\Gamma^\dis_{p}\cap \Gamma^\dis_{q}$.
 Since we are on the probability one set where all upward semi-infinite geodesics are unique and coalesce, this is well defined.
 Consider the process $\{S^{n}(x)\}_{x\in \Z}$ defined by $S^{n}(x)=\cB^\dis((x,n), (0,n))$, i.e., the process of Busemann increments along the anti-diagonal line $\{t=n\}$.
 The following result is well known, see e.g.\ \cite[Theorem 4.2]{Sep17}.

 \begin{proposition} In the above notation, $S^{n}(\cdot)$ is a two sided random walk with i.i.d.\ increments with mean $0$ that has the increment distribution same as $X-Y$ where $X$ and $Y$ are independent $\exp(1/2)$ random variables. \end{proposition}